-7. Comparing and Combining The Two Models
+7. Combining The Two Models

-It is worthwhile noting that the statistical and trace-based models each has its own advantages and drawbacks.
-Both models are fairly simple to implement.
-However, it takes significantly more effort to fit the parameters of a statistical model to actual encoder output data whereas a trace-based model does not require such fitting.
-On the other hand, once validated, the statistical model is more flexible in mimicking a wide range of encoder/content behavior by simply varying the correponding parameters in the model.
-In contrast, a trace-driven model relies, by definition, on additional data collection efforts for accommodating new codecs or video contents.
+It is worthwhile noting that the statistical and trace-driven models each has its own advantages and drawbacks.
+While both models are fairly simple to implement, it takes significantly greater effort to fit the parameters of a statistical model to actual encoder output data whereas it is straightforward for a trace-driven model to obtain encoded frame size data.
+On the other hand, once validated, the statistical model is more flexible in mimicking a wide range of encoder/content behaviors by simply varying the correponding parameters in the model.
+In this regard, a trace-driven model relies -- by definition -- on additional data collection efforts for accommodating new codecs or video contents.

-In general, trace-based model is more realistic for mimicking ongoing, steady-state behavior of a video traffic source whereas statistical model is more versatile for simulating transient events (e.g., when target rate changes from A to B with temporary bursts during the transition).
-Therefore, it may be desirable to combine both approaches into a hybrid model, using traces for steady-state and statistical model for transients.
+In general, trace-driven model is more realistic for mimicking ongoing, steady-state behavior of a video traffic source whereas statistical model is more versatile for simulating transient events (e.g., when target rate changes from A to B with temporary bursts during the transition).
+It is also possible to combine both models into a hybrid approach, using traces during steady-state and statistical model during transients.